 wifi hotspot – free access wireless network

-Finally, it is worth pointing out that the NTNG Electronic Library is set in operation together with the NTNG Archive, so that every guest
+Finally, it is worth pointing out that the NTNG Digital Library is set in operation together with the NTNG Archive, so that every guest

 - can start searching electronic databases and then study the archives in hard copy or the entire file of a certain production as well